cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 # Extending Mindcode

-In addition to supporting all mlog features available in the Mindustry version selected by the [language target](SYNTAX-5-OTHER.markdown#option-target), Mindcode also provides way to encode mlog instructions which are not part of the Mindcode standard.
+In addition to supporting all mlog features available in the Mindustry version selected by the [language target](SYNTAX-5-OTHER.markdown#option-target), Mindcode also provides a way to encode mlog instructions which are not part of the Mindcode standard.
 This may come in handy in these situations:

-1. You want to use nonstandard instructions, keywords or variables provided by a Mindustry mod or an alternate client.
+1. You want to use nonstandard instructions, keywords, blocks, or built-in variables provided by a Mindustry mod or an alternate client.
-2. A new version of Mindustry (either an official release, or a bleeding edge version) creates new instructions not known to Mindcode.
+2. A new version of Mindustry (either an official release or a bleeding-edge version) creates new instructions not known to Mindcode.
 3. An instruction was not implemented correctly in Mindcode and a fix is not yet available.

 Mindcode provides these options to extend its basic syntax:

 * declaring new mlog keywords (function keywords),
 * declaring new builtin variables,
+* declaring new linked block names,
 * defining new mlog instructions.

 ## Declaring new mlog keywords

 [Mlog keywords](SYNTAX.markdown#mlog-keywords) are used as arguments in some mlog instructions.
-The instructions only accept a limited set of keywords, and those keywords cannot be stored in variables, they need to be used explicitly with the instruction.
+The instructions only accept a limited set of keywords, and those keywords cannot be stored in variables; they need to be used explicitly with the instruction.
 Using a keyword not defined for the given instruction argument by mlog standard is not supported and leads to compilation errors.

 While mods probably cannot specify a new keyword, a custom Mindustry client could.
-In this csase, it is possible to declare the new keyword.
+In this case, it is possible to declare the new keyword.
 A category into which the new keyword belongs must be specified.
-This category informs Mindcode which instruction/parameter accepts the new keyword.
+The category tells Mindcode which instruction/parameter accepts the new keyword.
 These keyword categories are supported:

 | Category          | Meaning                                                           |
 |-------------------|-------------------------------------------------------------------|